seokhokang/reaction_search/README.md

 ### Data download and processing
 - The USPTO-479k dataset can be downloaded from
   - https://github.com/hwwang55/MolR/tree/master/data/USPTO-479k
-- After downloading the dataset, preprocess it by running the following command:
+- After downloading the dataset and placing it in the `./data/` directory, preprocess it by running the following command:
 ```python
 python ./data/uspto479k.py
 ```